Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/DNA Replication.md

 *5' to 3' continuous* DNA synthesis in the *same* direction of DNA unwinding *One* RNA primer

-1. Primase makes a complementary RNA primer.
+1. Primase makes a complementary RNA primer on the template strand.
-2. DNA polymerase binds to the RNA primer and makes new strand.
+2. DNA polymerase binds to RNA primer and synthesizes new strand.
-3. DNA polymerase replaces the RNA primer with DNA.
+3. DNA polymerase replaces RNA primer with DNA.
 4. Ligase repairs link between replaced primer and rest of strand.

 #### Lagging strand